 Sure, and sometimes they’re too low.
 This is short-term thinking.

 If you can snag a well-priced home when rates are low, that’s great, but I wouldn’t base my entire buy vs. rent strategy on interest rates.

 Instead, focus on getting an underpriced home.
 You can re-finance your mortgage if better rates become available, but you only get one shot at getting the right sale price.

 It’s been driving me nuts listening to so many otherwise brilliant personal finance experts shout terrible advice over and over, so this is my rebuttal.

 It’s not that they’re completely wrong, but that their focus is too short-term.
 If you plan to sell your house and upgrade every 3 years, you’re already on path to failure, and you should definitely keep renting!

 But if you think long-term, and you’re willing to keep your house for the optimal holding period—forever—don’t be fooled by all the inaccurate advice.

 If you’re still reading at this point, you probably either agree with me or think I’m a total nutjob.
-Let me know which it is in the comments.
+Feel free to get in touch and let me know which it is.